yamaton/vscode-h2o/README.md

-## Demo: Mouse-over introspection
+## Demo: Pop-up introspection

 ![hover](https://raw.githubusercontent.com/yamaton/vscode-h2o/main/images/demo-mouseover.gif)

-## Preloaded commands
+## Preloaded data

-[Here](https://github.com/yamaton/h2o-curated-data/blob/main/general.txt) is the list of preloaded CLI data though this extension can dynamically extract autocomplete data from man and help pages in your local environment.
-The list includes,
+This extension comes with some CLI data though this extension can dynamically extract autocompletion data from man and help pages in your local environment.
+The preprocessed data support

 * git
 * npm